 Hence, the challenge is to strike a balance between having too many and having too few policies by having the right approach and by creating relevant and effective HR policies so as to effectively manage talent to deliver business results.

-During this one day program, participants will learn how to structure, develop and implement HR Policies and Procedures that are relevant, clear, compliant and effective.
+During this workshop participants will learn how to structure, develop and implement HR policies and procedures that are relevant, clear, compliant and effective.
 On top of that, they will be able to appreciate the importance of collaboration on strategy between HR and the organisation’s leadership in developing effective human resources management policies.

 • To appreciate the importance of collaboration on strategy between HR and the organisation's leadership in developing effective human resources management policies.